caiyuqing/Open-DPSM/Regional weights illustration/readme.md

 ## Packages
 The illustration depends on those packages: [numpy](https://numpy.org/install/), [scipy](https://scipy.org/install/), [matplotlib](https://matplotlib.org/stable/users/installing/index.html).
 Install them first.

-# Constitute of the plot
+# Constitutes of the plot

 The initial plot looks like this.
 This shows the inputs of the model: